Yorath House – a hidden gem restored in Edmonton’s river valley

 Upper and Lower Gardens

 Terraces were raised for barrier free access to the house, and gentle slopes allow for accessible connections around the gardens.
 The landscape design for the upper garden creates a series of outdoor rooms that connect with the interior.
 The gardens are ideal for community barbecues, company picnics, throwing a frisbee, or hosting a garden wedding.
 Concrete stepping stones expand the programmable space, while minimizing the overall impact of an expansive hardscape.
-In the southeastern corner of the garden, a reinforced paving stone is home to Man with Pipe, Peter Hide’s impressive modernist sculpture.
+In the southeastern corner of the garden, a reinforced paving stone is home to The Dancer, a sculpture by Bella Totino-Busby & Verne Busby.
 A small pergola on the east terrace creates a focal point and frames the view of the river below.

 In the lower garden, the existing meadow was regraded to provide a smooth, functional space that does not impede natural storm-water management.
 The primary pedestrian connection ties into the restored historic stone stairs, a new barrier-free asphalt shared use pathway also allows service access to the lower garden.
 The pathway is framed by border plantings of apple trees, recreating the orchard that once defined the meadow.
 The existing stone retaining wall remains intact and is a strong connection to the heritage of the site.

 Leave a comment